evlmaistrenko/dbd-stats/apps/api/docs/functions/bootstrap.md

 () => `void`

-Callback executed when server is ready
+Callback executed when server is ready.

 ## Returns